alexanderConstantinescu/go-speed-dial/README.md

 The linux installation also does a setup of bash completion for speed dial during the install.
 The script needs to be executed as root.

-### Windows - with UNIX terminal emulator
+### Windows

+This tool cannot be used on windows as the OS does not have an implementation of the execve system call in linux.
+This tool relies fundamentally on this system call as to replace the sd process with the user command requested during its execution.
+The best you can do is use the tool as a reminder of commands.
+To install:

 **Run as administrator**
 ```
 curl https://raw.githubusercontent.com/alexanderConstantinescu/go-speed-dial/master/install.sh >> tmp.sh && chmod +x tmp.sh && ./tmp.sh && rm tmp.sh
 ```

-**Attention**: syscall.Exec seems to have an issue on windows, this is currently under investigation

 ## Usage: